 [562KB] Septic System Inspection Form

 Section 1: Program Information

 The Harrisonburg Septic Assistance Program provides financial assistance to homeowners with septic systems that wish to connect to the sanitary sewer system.
 Public Utilities and Public Works are interested in connecting the City to the sanitary sewer to ensure protection of local water quality.
 This program is eligible to all Level 1 and Level 2 properties, as well as the first 30 Level 3 properties to apply.
 Level 4 properties are not eligible for this septic assistance program unless sewer becomes available in the future.
 Level designation is based on aerial imagery and available information.
 Confirmation of Level designation will occur during the application process.
-All properties that convert from a septic system and connect to the sanitary sewer system will receive a 50% credit on their annual stormwater utility fee.
+All residential properties that convert from a septic system and connect to the sanitary sewer system will receive a 50% credit on their annual stormwater utility fee.
 For an explanation of Level 1-4 properties please see below: